Part 1, Chapter 5

 One last thing to take note of is that since ECS is closed-source, there isn't a true way to run an environment locally in order to achieve development-to-production parity.

-For more, review the Choosing the Right Containerization and Cluster Management Tool blog post.
+For more, review the Choosing the Right Containerization and Cluster Management Tool and Container orchestration tools explained articles.

 Orchestration Feature Wish-List